Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 Cafe Brujula Oaxaca City.

-Jennifer and I loved the Oaxacan coffee!
+George and Jenny loved the Oaxacan coffee.

-Our Yosotatu and Miramar Oaxacan coffees come to us via Red Fox Coffee, a green coffee importing Firm, deeply committed to quality.
+Our Yosotatu and Miramar Oaxacan coffees come to us via Red Fox Coffee, a green coffee importing firm deeply committed to quality.
 We were there to meet Red Fox’s representative in Mexico: Adam McClellan.

 Adam McClellan